Vyral/sandy-eagon-blog/_posts/2019-04-19-our-clients-are-winning-the-spring-competition.md

 {% include youtube.html %}

 We are in the spring competition and guess what?
 We are winning.
-Whether we are working for our sellers or our buyers, we have actually won for the last couple of months and we are loving it.&nbsp;
+Whether we are working for our sellers or our buyers, we have actually won for the last couple of months and we are loving it.

 **Every time we enter this new competition, we are learning more and more about how to serve our clients and that’s what I love.** I have great clients all the time and the last buyers that we’ve had, I’ve had a couple of them that have competed against two other people, one other person, and a couple that have competed against eight different offers.